Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/neural-nets/transformers/transformers.md

 The pretraining of these models usually revolves around somehow corrupting a given sentence (for instance, by masking random words in it) and tasking the model with finding or reconstructing the initial sentence.

 <https://jalammar.github.io/a-visual-guide-to-using-bert-for-the-first-time/>

+### T5

+T5 is encoder and decoder.
+Input is text and output is the next word (token), which is then appended to the decoder-input.
+Encoder decoder uses cross-attention to introduce information from the encoder into the decoder.

+### Encoder, Decoder, or Encoder-Decoder Transformer?

+Perhaps minor consideration could be following:

+- encoder-only: vector embeddings for classification, clustering, search
+- decoder-only: strong at text generation tasks (models for prompting, chatting)
+- encoder-decoder: strong for natural language understanding (NLU).
+For example translation, question answering, summarization.

 ### Sentence Embeddings